 Holiday breaks are a time to spend with family, but it doesn’t mean you can’t work on speech and language skills simultaneously.
 In fact, the break is a great time for you to engage your child in open-ended conversation and help them with their reading comprehension skills by talking to them about books you have read together.

 If you find that your child needs extra help with speech and language communication, then the holidays are a great time to get your child into therapy.
-Online therapies, such as Connect Teletherapy, offers flexible scheduling that you can work around the winter festivities.
+Online therapies, such as Connect Teletherapy, offer flexible scheduling that you can work around the winter festivities.